Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 All SNAP CAN participants are entitled to a participant allowance.
 A reimbursement can be for past or future costs incurred by the participant for expenses necessary to participate in SNAP CAN.

-SNAP CAN providers are responsible for authorizing and paying participant allowances based on all of following:
+SNAP CAN providers are responsible for authorizing and paying participant allowances based on all of the following:

-Allowance amount is paid for each employment and training participation period of four weeks
+●The allowance amount is paid for each employment and training participation period of four weeks.

 NOTE The allowances are not countable as income for NA eligibility.